The Seasons (Mucha): 1896 series

 Each of the seasons has a characteristic flair to their allegorical depictions.
 Spring, Summer, Autumn, and Winter are portrayed as innocent, sultry, fruitful, and frosty, respectively.

 Summer is adorned with red poppies in her hair, the figure is seen leaning on a grapevine and bathing her feet in shallow water.
 Autumn is depicted as a wearing a wreath of chrysanthemums in her brunette hair.
 She is also seen gathering grapes from a vine.
 Mucha represents Spring as a blonde figure in a translucent white dress standing under a tree and holding a lyre.
 Meanwhile, Winter is depicted as a figure draped in a pale green cape and sheltering from the cold, standing next to a snow-capped bush.

 1897 and 1900 series

-Due to the success of the 1896 series, Champenois asked Mucha to design to more sets based on the seasonal theme in 1897 and 1900.
+Due to the success of the 1896 series, Champenois asked Mucha to design two more sets based on the seasonal theme in 1897 and 1900.
 Designs for another two sets also exist.